 Not Provided: Hansel and Gretel retold by Rika Lesser, chart paper, markers

 Ask: How did I determine that this character was the antagonist?
-Students should explain that you thought about the characteristics of the character, and thought about the characteristics of antagonists (unkind, unhelpful, dishonest, greedy, etc.), and decided that this character was the antagonist because they showed the same characteristics.
+Students should explain that you thought about the characteristics of the character, and thought about the characteristics of typical antagonists (unkind, unhelpful, dishonest, greedy, etc.), and decided that this character was the antagonist because they opposed the protagonists discussed in Lesson 1 and showed some of the same characteristics.

 will identify the old woman and the stepmother as the antagonists in Hansel and Gretel retold by Rika Lesser.
 We will chart evidence from the text that proves they are antagonists.

 will identify an antagonist from your independent reading book.
 You will write a paragraph about the antagonist, supporting your answer with evidence from the text.